 Concrete, Brick, and Asphalt Heavy-debris Pricing

 Dense materials need a different container.
-Our reinforced-steel lowboy roll-offs are spec'd for concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds per trip.
-The 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without exceeding USDOT truck weight limits on Baton Rouge routes.
+Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds in one trip.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows load straight over the rim without breaking USDOT weight limits on Baton Rouge routes.

-Heavy-debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads—with no mixed wood, drywall, or trash—earn the lowest per-ton rate.
-I size the container based on a quick call with your site super, and the dumpster is billed by the total tonnage recorded.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash—earn the lowest per-ton rate.
+I coordinate your container based on a quick call with the site super, and we bill based on the exact tonnage of the dumpster.

 Tonnage Limits and Weight Overage Policy

-Every construction roll-off ships with a specific Tonnage allowance included in the price; additional weight is billed at the per-ton overage rate verified at the scale-house ticket.
-Your upfront quote details the cap: this prevents surprises when the truck weighs in—our standard policy.
-We recommend specific roofing tear-off jobsite containers for shingles, as this heavy material should not consume your general C&D debris allowance.
+Every construction roll-off includes a specific tonnage allowance: extra weight is billed at our per-ton overage rate against the scale-house ticket.
+Your upfront quote details this limit—so there are no surprises when the truck weighs in.
+Please use roofing tear-off jobsite containers for shingles; heavy asphalt loads can quickly consume your mixed-debris allowance, which is why we separate those materials for you.

 20-yard